labsister21/os-2024-gyattbelajar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Mewcrosoft is an operating system made by the Gyattbelajar team from scratch.
-Using c programming language and through many hardship of building an operating system from scratch.
-We manage to build Mewcrosoft, a operating system just for those who likes mewwing.
+Mewcrosoft is an Operating System made by the Gyattbelajar team from scratch.
+Using c programming language and through many hardship of building an Operating System from scratch.
+We manage to build Mewcrosoft, a operating system just for those who likes mewing 🤫🧏🏻‍♂️.

-After our expirience making an operating system, we learned how much depth and complexity needed to design and built modern operating system.

 <div align="center">

 ![gigachad](img/gigachad.png)

-Us after learning that making an operating system is hard to make 🥵🥵
+Us after learning that making an operating system is hard to make 🥵🥵 🗿🗿

 </div>

+After our experience making an operating system, we learned how much depth and complexity needed to design and built a simple Operating System.
+We learned the importance a single byte is inside the memory or the storage of an Operating System can effect the whole working an operating system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>